Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Results

-{\it Second laws for states that are block-diagonal in weighted-energy:} As we have mentioned, the cSLTOs are time-translation symmetric and monotonically decreases the superpositions between different weighted-energy eigenbases.
-Given that a heat engine operates in an arbitrarily large number of cycles, it is safe to assume that an arbitrary state will dephase to its block-diagonal form after some cycles.
-Therefore, we mainly focus on the transformations among states that are block-diagonal in the weighted-energy eigenbases.
-Although, we shall briefly discuss the situation when the states are not block-diagonal.
+Here we restrict ourselves to the states $\rho_{S_{12}}$ that are block-diagonal in the energy eigenbases of the system Hamiltonian $H_{S_{12}}$, i.e., $[\rho_{S_{12}}, H_{S_{12}}]=0$.
+The cSLTOs are time-translation symmetric with respect to the time-translation driven by $H_{S_{12}}$, and that is why the cSLTOs monotonically decrease the superpositions between different energy eigenbases (see Appendix).
+For a heat engine operates in an arbitrarily large number of cycles, it is therefore safe to assume that an arbitrary state will dephase to its block-diagonal form after some cycles.
+Then the second laws that provide the necessary and sufficient conditions for such transformations are given in the theorem below.
+This theorem is proven, even for more general transformation, in the Supplementary Information.